isimmons/office-twit/readme.md

 * Go through entire project checking for SOLID principles
 * Allow search for public viewable profiles from user who is not logged in (not sure?)
 * Create admin section for company IT administrator
+* Do something to handle number of twits.
+Can't be querying the db and listing thousands of twits at one time.

 ##Notes: